 Our approach to security is to transmit and store only the minimum amount of data necessary.
-Because what isn't transmitted can never be intercepted, and what isn't stored can never be stolen.
+Because what isn't sent can never be intercepted, and what isn't stored can't be stolen.

 More details from a technical perspective can also be found in our whitepaper.

-Playback grants: when you send someone a playback grant, the grant is stored temporarily on Rumuki servers until it is consumed.
-Each playback grant contains a copy of the sender's key part, encrypted in a way so that only the grant recipient can decipher it.
+Playback grants: when you send someone a playback grant, it is stored temporarily on Rumuki servers until consumption.
+Each playback grant contains a copy of the sender's key part, encrypted in a way whereby only the recipient can decipher it.

 Crash reports: if enabled, we use a service called Crashlytics to retrieve and store anonymous data related to any problems with the app in order to provide a better experience in the future.
 This information includes, but is not limited to, device state information, unique device identifiers, device hardware and OS information, information relating to how an application functions, and the physical location of a device at the time of a crash.

 Logs: the Rumuki server stores access logs for up to 7 days.
 These logs include the timestamp, ip address, user agent, http method and url.
-Logs may contain recording unique identifiers when used in the request url, however they will never contain information originating from the user, such as usernames, or recording names.
+Logs may contain unique device tokens in the URL, however they will never contain information originating from the user, such as usernames, or video names.